Influence of excitation energy on microscopic quantum pathways for ultrafast charge transfer in van der Waals heterostructures: Introduction

 \section{Introduction}

 The vast selection of 2D materials available today, such as graphene and monolayer transition metal dichalcogenides, enables the design of novel heterostructures with tailored properties \cite{Geim2013, Novoselov2016, Jin2018}.
-Efficient absorption of visible light followed by ultrafast charge separation \cite{He2014a, Massicotte2016, He2017, Ji2017, Song2018, Yuan2018, Fu2021} is a key feature of these heterostructures, offering great potential for applications in light harvesting and detection.
+Such heterostructures commonly feature efficient absorption of visible light followed by ultrafast charge separation \cite{He2014a, Massicotte2016, He2017, Ji2017, Song2018, Yuan2018, Fu2021} with great potential for applications in light harvesting and detection.
 The driving force behind ultrafast charge separation is the band alignment, where photoexcited electrons and holes rapidly relax to the conduction band minimum and valence band maximum in separate layers.
-Charge transfer states, formed by hybridization between the vdW-coupled layers, create delocalized wave functions that serve as ultrafast tunnelling channels \cite{Zheng2017, Liu2022, Hofmann2023}.
-These states occur at various momenta in the Brillouin zone but do not contribute equally to charge separation.
-Based on existing models \cite{Zheng2017, Hofmann2023, Wang2016, Long2016, Li2017, Liu2021, Krause2020}, the efficiency of different tunnelling channels depends on the orbital composition of charge transfer states, their momentum-space distribution, and tunnelling barriers that photoexcited carriers must overcome.
-Consequently, it should be possible to steer quantum pathways by selectively generating electron-hole pairs at specific momenta.
+Charge transfer states, formed by hybridization between the vdW-coupled layers, create delocalized wave functions that serve as ultrafast tunneling channels \cite{Zheng2017, Liu2022, Hofmann2023}.
+These states occur at various momenta and energies in the Brillouin zone but do not contribute equally to charge separation.
+Based on existing models \cite{Zheng2017, Hofmann2023, Wang2016, Long2016, Li2017, Liu2021, Krause2020}, the efficiency of different tunneling channels depends on the strength of the hybridization, the size of the energy barriers that photo-excited carriers must overcome to reach the charge transfer state, as well as the available tunneling phase space.
+The possibility to steer carriers through specific charge transfer states, e.g. by selectively generating them at particular momenta and with controlled excess energies, remains unexplored.